AdamBenAlaya/Automate/README.md

 make sure to install
 @react-navigation/native
 @react-navigation-stack/native
-or (type npm i it will install all the packages automatically)
+(type npm i it will install all the packages automatically) =?
+In Order To Install Node Modules